 For Baofeng UV5-R Radios to MFJ1270 or TNC-X Click here.

 For Alinco DJ580 Radios or equivalent to MFJ1270 or TNC-X Click here.

 You may have to set the transmit level in the TNC and adjust the receive level in the radio.
 If the radio doesn't transmit when the transmit light illuminates on your TNC you must troubleshoot that too.

-3) You must have the correct serial adapter cable or in the case of a true Comm port, a serial modem cable.
+3) You must have the correct serial adapter cable or in the case of a true Com port, a serial modem cable.

 4) If using a virtual USB serial adapter cable take note that if you set the port to the desired number, it will not necessarily stay at that port number if cable is removed or computer is rebooted.
 If you set it to com2, next time you use it you could find it at com6 or some higher number.

 5) Important!!!
-If using a walkie talkie (HT) you may have to set a jumper in the TNC if it has that feature, the jumper makes the PTT and mic audio work on one pin rather than two pins like most mobile units.
+If using a walkie talkie (HT) you may have to set a jumper in the TNC if it has that feature.
+The jumper makes the PTT and mic audio work on one pin rather than two pins like most mobile units.
 If you want to study this in more technical detail read my page Understanding Single Line PTT.
 If you use your TNC for only one radio then you can set the jumper the way you need it.
-If you go back and forth from mobile type radio to a HT, you might want to place a correct value resistor in one of the cable connectors for that setup so you won't have to remove and reinstall jumper each time you swap radios.
+If you go back and forth from mobile type radio to a HT with the same TNC, you might want to place a correct value resistor in the cable connector for the walkie talkie configuration so you won't have to remove and reinstall jumper each time you swap radios.
 A simpler detail is explained on this page.

 ....much more help to follow.